vscode-restructuredtext/docs/articles/configuration.rst

 ``restructuredtext.linter.doc8.executablePath``.
-Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfuly convince you to open a random repository.
+Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfully convince you to open a random repository.
 In order to reduce the security risk, the extension reads those settings from user settings by default.
 If the repository can be trusted and workspace settings must be used, you can mark the workspace as a trusted workspace using the